Sagnik Chatterjee

 with Tharrmashastha SAPV and Debajyoti Bera.

-We give the first polynomial-time and sample quantum algorithm for learning size-\(t\) decision trees with uniform marginal over instances, in the agnostic setting, without membership queries.
+We give the first polynomial-time and sample quantum algorithm for agnostically learning Boolean functions with size-\(t\) decision trees representations, w/o membership queries.

 Abstract Citation